ivs-kuleuven/platosim3/source/platonium_tutorials.rst

 **Generate variable source files**

-In order to help the process of generating variable input light curves for PlatoSim, as part of PLATonium the script ``varsim`` is made available.
+In order to help the process of generating variable input light curves for PlatoSim, as part of PLATOnium, the script ``varsim`` is made available.
 Given a star and an exoplent this script creates a synthetic stellar and exoplanet variability model directly inline with the cadence of your simulated observations.
 The script is developed around modelling:

+* Granulation noise
+* Solar-like oscillations (p-modes)
 * Stellar spot modulations
-* Granulation noise
+* Stellar flares
-* Convection driven oscillations (p-modes)
 * Exoplanet transits
-* Phase curve variations (due to Doppler beaming and ellisoidal distorsion)
+* Phase curve variations (due to occultation, Doppler beaming, and ellisoidal distorsion)

 The amplitude of each of these variable signals are derived using synthetic `PHOENIX <https://phoenix.astro.physik.uni-goettingen.de/>`_ spectra being convolved with the instrumental bandpass.
 The figure below shows an example of a generated noise-less light curve of a variable star with a Neptune-sized transiting planet.
 We refer the reader to the technical note `PLATO-PL-KUL-0020 <https://issues.cosmos.esa.int/platowiki/display/PPWS/Simulated+datasets?preview=%2F36548784%2F56427070%2FPLATO-KUL-PL-TN-0020_MultiQuarterCameraSimulation.pdf>`_ for a more detailed description.